-As a publicly-listed company, 3i is subject to formal legal and regulatory disclosure requirements as well as the high expectations for transparency of our shareholders, fund investors, employees and the media.
-We firmly believe that transparency is crucial for building trust, and we take a proactive approach to communicating both financial and non-financial performance in a clear, open and comprehensive manner.
+As a publicly-listed company, 3i operates within a framework of formal legal and regulatory disclosure requirements as well as meeting the high expectations for transparency of our shareholders, fund investors, staff and the media.
+We are committed to communicating both our financial and non-financial performance in a clear, open and comprehensive manner.

 Our approach to transparency has been encouraged and reinforced by the benefits we believe that we derive from having a good track record on this very important issue.
 Long before becoming a public company, 3i's annual reports went beyond what was required from a legal perspective.